se-edu/learningresources/contents/security/cryptography.md

 ## Overview

-Cryptography is the discipline of developing methods for secure communication.
+Cryptography is the science of developing methods for secure communication, while Cryptanalysis is the discipline of breaking such methods.
 Understanding cryptography will enable you to correctly use cryptography libraries and combine cryptographic primitives to match the security needs of your application.

 Modern cryptography involves developing techniques to achieve the following objectives: